ProgrammerSalomeGathumbi/Portfolio-site/README.md

+# My Portfolio

-Welcome to my personal portfolio repository!
-This repository showcases my skills and projects, providing a glimpse into my journey as a web developer. 🚀
+Welcome to my personal portfolio!
+This website showcases my projects, skills, and provides a way to get in touch.

+## Features

+- Hero section with an animated introduction.
+- Projects section displaying featured projects.
+- Contact form for reaching out.

+## Technologies Used

+- React.js
+- HTML5
+- CSS3